 A lot of hotels in Seattle sell out in the spring.
 It’s a good idea to book any rooms you’ll need as soon as possible.
 We don’t have an official hotel, but there are many in the area.

 You’ll receive a registration code to be given to people who will be attending on behalf of your company.
-Please don’t wait to have them register!
+Please don’t wait to have them register once you receive your code!
 We’d like to have an accurate count as soon as possible.
-If you haven’t received your code please email firstname.lastname@example.org

 Of course this is up to you, but most attendees will be practitioners.
 It’s important to your success that you send people able to have practitioner level conversations.
 If you’re showing off your latest product, be ready to answer some technical questions.
 If you’re looking to hire people, have someone there who works in the type of role you’re hiring for.